icinganalysis/icinganalysis.github.io/content/Combustion heated air.md

 the importance of the technology at the time.

-While none of the Aircraft Heaters publications are in the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications" ]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md), some pertain directly to ice protection:
+While none of the Aircraft Heaters publications are in the ["Selected Bibliography of NACA-NASA Aircraft Icing Publications" ]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md), some pertain directly to ice protection: